The Hound says "Welcome to Toonhound!" Toonhound logo

 In and around all of the above I was always cartooning.
 Just bits and pieces

-appeared in all the Cannes Dailies and, upon my return, inspired a new toon
+Wilbur P. Dogsbody appeared in all the Cannes dailies and, upon my return,

-Tarantinio-style, I spent a fair few years working part-time to supplement
+"Flashbacks" in which, in true Tarantinio-style, I spent a few years working

 In July 1999 I married Claire and three months later we fled the rot and grime